 So should you rely on the APU/CPU integrated graphics or go for a fully dedicated graphics card?
 Well, we hope to make sense of this today.

 The CPU, otherwise known as the processor or central processing unit, is the most important component of any PC.
 The CPU essentially receives all the data being input and directs it where to go.
 Computer software sends instructions that need to be processed, and the CPU executes these instructions.

 A processor with higher core and thread counts will allow the CPU to receive more tasks at once, resulting in greater productivity.
 A CPU will also feature a certain clock speed, the faster the speed, the faster those processing tasks are completed.

-Both of these increase how much data a CPU can handle, which results in a smoother user experience.
+Both of these increase how much data a CPU can handle, which results in a smoother user experience overall.

-Commonly referred to as a video card or graphics card, this is usually one of the main components for a gaming based computer.
+A graphics card or video card, commonly referred to as a GPU, is usually one of the main components for gaming-based computers.
 The faster your video card can process information, the more frames you will get every second.

-Since games are visually demanding, they require a more powerful graphics card than your standard word processor station.
+Since games are visually demanding, they require a more powerful graphics card than your standard office PC.